mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ## Where?

-2 nights in the north of Spain - most probably staying in the Rioja region.
-4 or 5 nights staying the South of Spain at my place in Salobrena.Trips to Nerja (Ayo's amazing paella place on the beach); Rhonda (check out the gap); Apujarra mountain villages (ie. Capileira)
+2 nights in the middle of Spain - most probably staying around Madrid - check out Avila.
+4 or 5 nights staying the South of Spain at my place in Salobrena.
+Trips to Nerja (Ayo's amazing paella place on the beach); Rhonda (check out the gap); Apujarra mountain villages (ie. Capileira); southern rides along the coast.

 ## Weather?
 Average temperatures in the South of Spain during May are 25C.
 The north of the country is cooler at around 15C.